lenymo/glennmccomb-com/README.md

 ### Page header images

 Page header featured images are saved as plain JPG / PNGs in Photoshop with `featured-image-` prefix in `/src/img/uploads/`.
 These then need to be processed with `gulp images` and `gulp compress-images`, after which point they are compressed and copied to `static/img/uploads/`.

+### Photography images

+Photography images should have their widest side set to 1600 pixels.
+They are set up as [Hugo Page Resources](https://gohugo.io/content-management/page-resources/) and use [Hugo Image Processing](https://gohugo.io/content-management/page-resources/).
+They are co-located with photography items and described in the photography.md's frontmatter.

+If image quality of image dimensions are adjusted, they are automatically regenerated and added to the `/resources/_gen/images/photography/post-name/image-name-hash.jpg`.
+It's important to note that old images are *not* removed during this process and they must be manually cleaned up with `$ hugo --gc`, which is Hugo's garbage collection.